DataShades/ckanext-collection/README.md

-This extension simplifies describing series of items, such as datasets from search page, users registered on portal, rows of CSV file, tables in DB, etc. Once you defined the way items are obtained from data source, you'll get generic interface for pagination, search and displaying data in any format:
+This extension simplifies describing series of items, such as datasets from search page, users registered on portal, rows of CSV file, tables in DB, etc. Once you defined the way of fetching items from data source, you'll get generic interface for pagination, search and displaying data in any format:
 HTML page, CSV document, JSON list, or any other custom format that you can describe.